fatih/vim-go-tutorial/README.md

 # HTML template

-`vim-go` comes with syntax highlighting for Go HTML template.
-By default it is enabled for `.tmpl` files.
+By default syntax highlighting for Go HTML template is enabled for `.tmpl` files.
 If you want to enable it for another filetype add the following setting to your `.vimrc`:

 ```
 au BufRead,BufNewFile *.gohtml set filetype=gohtmltmpl